hviana/Upload-middleware-for-Oak-Deno-framework/README.md

 <b>)</b>, next middlewares ...

 This middleware does a pre-validation before sending the form, for optimizations.
 To use it, send a JSON containing the objects "file".
 Use a different route than the upload route.
-Returns a validation message with status 422 if there are errors.
+Returns a validation message with all errors and status 422 (if there are errors).

 Ex:
 ```javascript